alban-read/forth/README.md

 - the built in portable assembler implements just the ARM2 instructions as supported by the Archimedes.

-After all; who needs a fancy divide instruction or floating point.

 ## Recent History Summary

-### Reverse order newest first.
+### In Reverse order - newest first.

+Added hardware division (sdiv and udiv) instructions to the assembler (PASM); added s/ and u/ words to use these new instructions.
+These instructions are not available on older ARM systems; all the older subtract and shift division words remain untouched.

 Added orange coloured cursor to the edit window, handle caret events, avoid drawing on other peoples windows, fixed bug that sometimes stopped the icon from displaying in the icon bar.